Terminator Salvation: Filming

+During filming, Bale lost his temper with director of photography Shane Hurlbut for walking onto the set during an intense scene; he swore at and criticized Hurlbut before threatening to quit the film.
+Audio of Bale's rant leaked to the public and went viral.
+Bale apologized publicly and said he reconciled his differences with Hurlbut, stating that he dislikes it when takes are ruined, and that after the incident took place they continued to work together for a number of hours that day.
+A satirical dance remix song based on this incident titled, "Bale Out" was created by composer Lucian Piane, and various clips of Bale's voice were used in the song "Christian Bale Is At Your Party" by Rob Cantor.

 The film used Technicolor's Oz process during post-production.
 This is a partial silver retention on the interpositive, similar to bleach bypass, which will be used to lend to the sense of detachment from the modern world McG was looking for.
 Industrial Light & Magic developed shader programs to make the desaturated lighting of the CGI realistic and well-integrated to the on-set footage.
 The filmmakers consulted with many scientists about the effects of an abandoned world and nuclear winter.
 McG cited Mad Max 2, the original Star Wars trilogy and Children of Men, as well as the novel The Road, as his visual influences.
 He instructed his cast to read the latter as well as Do Androids Dream of Electric Sheep?
 Like Children of Men, McG would storyboard scenes so that it would be edited together to resemble a seamless, continuous shot.
 It took two weeks to film a two-minute shot of Connor getting caught up in a bombing on the Skynet base where he discovers plans for the T-800.